Yes, there are plenty of things that make driving abroad different – travelling on the right-hand side of the road being one of the most important.

 Good European breakdown cover will not only have an emergency breakdown vehicle dispatched to your location, it will also recover a stricken vehicle so make sure to keep that number in the car too.
 The phone number for European breakdown may be different abroad to make it cheaper to call.

-Make sure you read the small print of any policy: are you liable for hire vehicle and accommodation costs if your car decides France is too hot in the summertime?
+Make sure you read the small print of any policy: are you liable for hire vehicle and accommodation costs if your car decides it's too cold?

 ‘Most good car insurance policies will include driving abroad, but breakdown cover is different,’ says Gladman.
 ‘There’s nothing worse than being stuck on the side of a European road, with no grasp of the local language, trying to arrange a recovery truck.’